-South Korean protesters march against President again
+South Korean protesters march again

 The court issued a warrant to arrest Jeong Ho-seong, the former secretary for private presidential affairs, over allegations of handing over state documents to Choi.

-Last weekend, tens of thousands of South Koreans protested to call for Park to step down, in the process blocking a 16-lane highway in the capital.
+Last weekend, tens of thousands of protesters called for Park to step down, in the process blocking a 16-lane highway in the capital.

 Leaders at last weekend's protests gave speeches between musical performances.